 Traditional orchards are a cultural feature in the local landscape and a fascinating wildlife habitat.
-There are thousands of apple varieties, many considered local to particular areas.
+There are thousands of apple varieties; many considered local to particular areas.
 How can you design and create a community orchard or one in a garden?
 Why are rootstocks important, and how can one encourage the trees during the first few years?
+Course fee includes FSC fold-out chart: Guide to foraging.
 Based in Greenwich Park.

 What to bring